 Top 10 Free Things to do in Madrid, Spain

-Based on my experiences living in Madrid and teaching English, I’ve created a list of the top free activities to do in this amazing city.
+As someone who lived in Madrid to teach English, I’ve created a list of the top free activities in this amazing city.

 Ready to explore?
 Let’s go!